d2l-ai/d2l-en/chapter_introduction/index.md

 we have to define the problem precisely, pinning down the exact nature of the inputs and outputs, and choosing an appropriate model family.
-In this case, our model receives a snippet of audio as *input*, and it generates a selection among ``{yes, no}`` as *output*.
+In this case,
+our model receives a snippet of audio as *input*, and the model generates a selection among
+$\{\text{yes}, \text{no}\}$ as *output*.
-If all goes according to plan the model's guesses will typically be correct as to whether (or not) the snippet contains the wake word.
+If all goes according to plan
+the model's guesses will
+typically be correct as to
+whether the snippet contains the wake word.

-If we choose the right family of models, then there should exist one setting of the knobs such that the model fires ``yes`` every time it hears the word "Alexa".
-Because the exact choice of the wake word is arbitrary, we will probably need a model family sufficiently rich that, via another setting of the knobs, it could fire ``yes`` only upon hearing the word "Apricot".
+If we choose the right family of models, there should exist one setting of the knobs such that the model fires "yes" every time it hears the word "Alexa".
+Because the exact choice of the wake word is arbitrary, we will probably need a model family sufficiently rich that, via another setting of the knobs, it could fire "yes" only upon hearing the word "Apricot".
-We expect that the same model family should be suitable for *"Alexa" recognition* and *"Apricot" recognition* because they seem, intuitively, to be similar tasks.
+We expect that the same model family should be suitable for "Alexa" recognition and "Apricot" recognition because they seem, intuitively, to be similar tasks.
 However, we might need a different family of models entirely if we want to deal with fundamentally different inputs or outputs,